purplenimbus/widgets-marketplace/README.md

  - [Express-validator](https://express-validator.github.io/docs/) allows complex validation logic to be implemented in middleware

 #### JWT
-- Jwt authentication is easy to setup in express and is a typical approach when the front end that consumes the api is a single page application like React or Angular
+- Jwt authentication is a typical approach when the front end that consumes the api is a single page application like React or Angular

 #### MySQL
 - Payment transactions are relational in nature, using a relational database is a given.